Hubbard Broadcasting: History

 Hubbard was also instrumental in the development of mobile satellite news vehicles.
 In 1983, Hubbard-owned CONUS Communications and Florida-based subsidiary Hubcom built the first Satellite News Gathering (SNG) mobile vehicle, which allowed for much easier live news coverage for network and local television news operations.
 This ultimately resulted in CONUS—later a joint-venture with Viacom—becoming a nationwide, satellite-based newsgathering cooperative (with Hubbard charging stations to relay their footage).
 As an outgrowth of this, Hubbard Broadcasting also operated a 24-hour news station, the All News Channel, which relied on CONUS-sourced news footage and primarily acted as a "sustaining feed" for television stations to fill air time with; ANC was also responsible for producing news programming for third-parties.
-The news channel lasted from 1989 until it folded in September 2002, which the channels trademark was spun off to became a website which relaunched.
+The news channel lasted from 1989 until it folded in September 2002, which the channels trademark was spun off to become a website which relaunched.

 Hubbard Broadcasting also owned the now-closed Bound to be Read bookstores in St. Paul, Albuquerque, and Key Largo.

 As of October 2007, it is engaged in a fevered battle with NABET union repping employees of WNYT in Albany, New York.

 In June 2009, the "Society of Professional Journalists" honored Hubbard Broadcasting and KSTP-TV with its national Historical Site in Journalism award.

 On January 19, 2011, Hubbard announced the purchase of 17 radio stations in Cincinnati, Chicago, Washington, D.C., and St. Louis from the Church of Jesus Christ of Latter-day Saints subsidiary Bonneville International for $505 million.
 The sale closed on April 29, 2011.

 On February 25, 2013, Hubbard announced that it would purchase MyNetworkTV station WNYA to form a duopoly with WNYT, pending FCC approval.
 No financial details were announced.

 On July 16, 2013, Hubbard announced that it had agreed to purchase 10 stations from Ohio-based Sandusky Radio for $85.5 million.

-Hubbard announced on November 13, 2014 that it would purchase the sixteen stations owned by Omni Broadcasting.
+Hubbard announced on November 13, 2014, that it would purchase the sixteen stations owned by Omni Broadcasting.
 The Omni stations are all located in central and northern Minnesota.

 On September 26, 2018, Hubbard announced that it agreed to purchase six stations owned by Alpha Media in West Palm Beach Florida, for $88 million.
 The stations include Urban AC 102.3 WMBX, Country 103.1 WIRK, Adult Contemporary 107.9 WEAT, Hot Adult Contemporary 97.9 WRMF, News/Talk 850 WFTL and Sports/Talk 640 WMEN.

 Hubbard Broadcasting took over production of Country Top 40 in January 2020 after the death of the program's founder Bob Kingsley.
 Fitz, a mononymous host with several syndicated country radio programs to his credit, took over as the program's host.